Kostya-Gladkiy/WhatsAppPlus/readme.md

 * ALT+T - Announce the name and status of an open chat.
 * ALT+shift+C - Make a voice call to a group or contact, or join an ongoing voice call in a group.
 * ALT+shift+V - Make a video call to a contact or group.
-* ALT+Y - Accept call.
+* ALT+shift+Y - Accept call.
-* ALT+N - Press "Decline call" button  if there is an incoming call, "or call" button if a call is in progress.
+* ALT+shift+N - Press "Decline call" button  if there is an incoming call, "or call" button if a call is in progress.
 * ALT+A - Turn the camera microphone and off.l
 * ALT+V - Turn the camera on and off.l
 * ALT+O - Press "More Options" button.